Duty, Motive, and the Lotus Leaf Principle

 Spiritual maturity is the realization that we live to be creators, not masters; to be bridges, not barriers.

-A Final Reflection: As you look at your own life and your own “kitchen,” ask yourself: Is your path to awakening building a bridge to your loved ones, your communities, or nations, or a wall between you?
+A Final Reflection: As you look at your own life and your own “kitchen,” be it your family, your community or your country, ask yourself: Is your path to self-awakening building a bridge to your loved ones, your communities, or nations, or a wall between you?
+Your emotions are always your best indicator.